Game Changers

 So we try to insulate ourselves from that fear by creating the illusion that no matter what happens, we will be in control.
 This idea of control is powerfully seductive.
 It’s one of the reasons that people are often more afraid of flying than of driving, even though driving is far more dangerous; we feel more in control in a car, even though if someone runs a red light and broadsides us, our real control over that situation is pretty much nonexistent.

 “Yes, you will always be #1” is true until it isn’t, and there is no rule that can change that.
-If someone comes along who your partner genuinely does love more than he loves you, whatever that means…well, his priorities are unlikely to remain with abiding by the agreements he’s made with you.
+If someone comes along who your partner genuinely does love more than he loves you, whatever that means…well, agreements aren’t binding on feelings.
 Game-changing relationships change things; that’s what they do.
-They change priorities, and that means they change rules.
-Expecting an agreement to protect you from a game changer is about like expecting a river to obey a law against flooding.
+I get the desire not to lose what you have because your partner meets someone new; that’s totally reasonable.
+But here’s the thing: You can’t tell your partner “okay, sure, yes you can have other relationships, but only if they change nothing for you.”

 There is a different approach, but it requires courage.
-At the very least, it requires the courage to tell yourself “My relationships can change, and that is OK; my partner and I can still build things that will make us both happy even if they don’t look exactly the way they do now.”
+You stop hanging onto what things are, and adapt to inevitable change when it happens.
+You grant yourself the courage to say, “My relationships can change, and that is OK; my partner and I can still build things that will make us both happy even if they don’t look exactly the way they do now.”

 That’s the starting point.
 From that point, the next step is to say “Even if things change, I have worth; my partner will seek wherever possible to make choices that honor and cherish our connection, whatever changes may come, because I add value to his life.
 My goal is to build a connection with my partner that is resilient enough to last through change, flexible enough to accommodate change, and supportive enough to create a foundation that welcomes change, without fear or doubt.
 Change is the one essential feature of life; what I have now I will cherish, and what we build tomorrow I will also cherish, and I will do so without fear.”